aditimel/DH110-Aditi_Melkote/assignment_08/README.md

 The purpose of the low-fidelity prototype is start coming up with the potential wirefrmaes and wireflow of the various features in the app, and check to see if they are logical and effective.
 Based on my prior heuristic evaluation and usability testing of a similar gardening app (GardenTags), interview and contextual inquiry of a user in my target demographic, and the personas and scenarios created, the features which I developed for the low-fidelity prototype are:

 - (1) Receive personalised recommendations on which plants to grow
-- (2) Access plant care information (how many times to water plants, what fertiliser to add, how much sunlight they need, troubleshooting and faqs) for chosen plants
+- (2) Access plant care information for chosen plants (how many times to water plants, what fertiliser to add, how much sunlight they need, troubleshooting and faqs) for chosen plants
 - (3) Set up plant care tasks for chosen plants.

+Thus, through my low-fidelity prototype, I wanted to test whether the three features I came up with were easy to use, functional, and relevant to target users.

 **Task (1) wireflow:**